AI for institutions, endowments, and family offices.

 No. The work supports the review file and committee context.
 Fiduciary judgment, investment recommendations, and final decisions remain with accountable people.

-Stewardship helps endowments and committees choose a narrow, source-backed AI workflow for energy exposure, reporting, or review support.
+Stewardship helps institutions, endowments, family offices, and committees choose a narrow, source-backed AI workflow for energy exposure, reporting, or review support.